DedSec256/FSharp-Course/README.md

 # FSharp-Course

-The course on functional programming at the 2 course of the Faculty of Mathematics and Mechanics
+The course in functional programming at the 2 course of the Faculty of Mathematics and Mechanics